 From Poulomi Basu’s uncompromisingly complex depiction of conflict in Central India, Alejandro Cartagena’s scathing critique exploring the repercussions of homeownership and developments in northern Mexico, to Cao Fei’s dystopic multi-media fabrications that consider the enormous impact of technologies on lived experiences and Zineb Sedira’s generous auto-fictive exploration of memory, culture and belonging.
 All of the nominated projects use photography as a means of challenging political realities to convey subjective truths.

 This is the 25th anniversary of this long-standing and prestigious annual prize, which recognises artists and projects deemed to have made the most significant contribution to photography over the previous 12 months.
-The winner of the £30,000 prize will be announced at an award ceremony in late Spring 2021.
+The winner of the £30,000 prize will be announced at an award ceremony in September 2021.